 In light of the ongoing Coronavirus outbreak, we are all being asked to stay home and stop the spread of infection from overwhelming our healthcare system.
 While staying home goes against the very nature of travelers, thankfully there are still ways to virtually travel from the comfort of your own living room.
-Whether it’s touring the Louvre in Paris, visiting the sea otter exhibit in California, or perusing America’s National Parks – here’s how you can travel while on quarantine.
+Whether it’s touring the Louvre in Paris, visiting the sea otter exhibit in California, or “walking” along the Great Wall of China – here’s how you can travel while on quarantine.
+We’ll keep updating this with virtual travel opportunities we find, so check back often!

 The Vatican – The Vatican is home to 70,000 artworks and artifacts spanning centuries and continents.
 You can virtually travel to the Vatican from the comfort of your couch by exploring 360-degree views of the Sistine Chapel (known for Michelangelo’s ceiling and Last Judgment fresco), the Raphael’s Rooms, the Pio Clementino Museum, Niccoline Chapel and the Room of the Chiaroscuri.